Ascanio Sforza: French invasion

-Cardinal Sforza was named Administrator of the diocese of Elne, a suffragan of the diocese of Narbonne in France, in January 1494; on 20 January 1495 Caesare Borgia was appointed Bishop of Elne, and Sforza relinquished the administratorship in May 1495.
+Cardinal Sforza was named Administrator of the diocese of Elne, a suffragan of the diocese of Narbonne in France, in January 1494; on 20 January 1495, Caesare Borgia was appointed Bishop of Elne, and Sforza relinquished the administratorship in May 1495.

 The friendship between Ascanio and Alexander VI came to an end when the French invaded Italy in September 1494.
 Aware of Cardinal Giuliano della Rovere’s machinations against him, Alexander decided to resist the French.
-Ludovico Sforza having secretly allied himself with King Charles VIII of France, Ascanio betrayed the Pope together with several cardinals and clamoured for his deposition under della Rovere.
-After the papal triumph over the King, Milan abandoned the French and Ascanio was received once again in the Vatican.
+Ludovico Sforza, having secretly allied himself with King Charles VIII of France, Ascanio betrayed the Pope together with several cardinals and clamoured for his deposition under della Rovere.
+After the papal triumph over the King, Milan abandoned the French, and Ascanio was received once again in the Vatican.
 He never managed, however, to regain his former influence over the Pope.
 When Giovanni Borgia, the Pope's son, was stabbed in 1497, Ascanio did not attend the following consistory and was accused of the murder.
 He was immediately absolved, however, by the Pope.

 When the French again invaded Italy with the support of the Holy See, Ascanio watched his brother Ludovico Sforza's downfall and imprisonment (1500), unable to act.
 On 15 June 1500, he was taken to France and imprisoned in Lyon, later at the Tour de Bourges.
-He was freed on 3 January 1502 based on his promise to not leave France without royal permission.
+He was freed on 3 January 1502 based on his promise not to leave France without royal permission.
 He participated in the Papal conclave, September 1503.
 He made futile efforts to succeed Alexander VI, fighting against Cardinal della Rovere and Georges d'Amboise, the formal nominee of France.
 When Pius III (Francesco Piccolomini) died the same month of his coronation, Cardinal Sforza took part in the Papal conclave, October 1503, but Giuliano della Rovere (Julius II) was elected nearly unanimously.

-On 23 May 1505, Cardinal Ascanio attended a Secret Consistory in good health, and went hunting after lunch.
-On his return he felt ill.
-He took medicine against the plague, but on Wednesday, 28 May, took to his bed with a cold sweat.
+On 23 May 1505, Cardinal Ascanio attended a Secret Consistory in good health and went hunting after lunch.
+On his return, he felt ill.
+He took medicine against the plague, but on Wednesday, 28 May, he took to his bed with a cold sweat.
 The fifty-year-old Ascanio died in Rome, in the house in his garden next to S. Girolamo dei Schiavoni, on 28 May 1505.
 It was not disappointment, however, that killed Cardinal Ascanio, but the plague (pestis inguinaria).
 He was buried that same evening, with no cardinal and neither Master of Ceremonies being present due to the plague.
-Julius II commissioned the erection of the Cardinal's tomb in the Cappella Maggiore of Santa Maria del Popolo, with a revealing inscription in which Pope Julius announced that he had forgotten Ascanio's honest opposition ("honestissimarum contentionum oblitus").
+Julius II commissioned the erection of the Cardinal's tomb in the Cappella Maggiore of Santa Maria del Popolo, with a revealing inscription in which Pope Julius declared himself "mindful of [Ascanio's] most honourable virtues" and "forgetful of [past] contentions" ("virtutum memor honestissimarum, contentionum oblitus").
 The artist was Andrea Sansovino.